AUTOMATIC1111/stable-diffusion-webui/Install-and-Run-on-Linux-with-AMD-GPU.md

-# Installing and running on Linux with AMD GPUs
+# Install and run on Linux with AMD GPU
 If your AMD GPU is compatible with ROCm, you can try running:

 ```bash